 The Marianna Black Library is la member of the Fontana Regional Library System.
 Corner of Rector and Academy Streets, just up the hill from the Police Station.
 In addition to library services and programs for adults and children, among the services offered are the use of computers and the Internet, faxing and copying services.
 For more information: Fontanalib.org or call 828-488-3030.

 Marriage licenses are issued by the Register of Deeds at the Swain County Administration Building, 101 Mitchell Street, Bryson City.
 828-488-9273.
 Monday - Friday, from 8:30 am to 4:30 pm.
 For more information on requirements as well as ministers and florists, click here for a downloadable pdf Weddings - Bryson City.

 Newspapers serving Swain County include the daily Asheville Citizen-Times and weeklies The Smoky Mountain Times, Cherokee One Feather and Smoky Mountain News.
 The local radio station is WBHN (1590 am).

 In be eligible to vote in Swain County, you must be a citizen of the US, at least 18 years of age and a legal resident of Swain County.
 You must be registered at least 21 working days prior to any election to be able to vote in that election.
 Registered voters always vote in the precinct where they live.
-Board of Elections 828-488-6177.
+The Board of Elections is located on Old US 19.
+828-488-6177.